 How does this medication work?
 What will it do for me?

 Fluticasone is a corticosteroid.
 It reduces the body's response to the allergy triggers.
 Azelastine is an antihistamine.
 It works by blocking the effect of the chemicals produced in the body in response to an allergy trigger.
-For most people, relief of allergy symptoms occurs within 30 to 45 minutes after administration, however fluticasone-azelastine needs to be used regularly to get the best results.
+For most people, relief of allergy symptoms occurs within 30 to 45 minutes after using the medication, however fluticasone-azelastine needs to be used regularly to get the best results.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.